Posted by: Northwest Eye in General on November 4, 2025

 Define Laser Photocoagulation: Principles and Mechanism

-The procedure known as photocoagulation is a precise medical technique that employs focused light to produce controlled burns in specific areas of the retina.
+The procedure known as laser photocoagulation is a precise medical technique that employs focused light to produce controlled burns in specific areas of the retina.
 We understand that the thought of any medical procedure can be daunting, but this technique is designed to help protect your vision.
 It works on the principle of light energy absorption by the retinal pigment epithelium, which generates heat.
 This localized thermal damage leads to the formation of scar tissue, which is crucial for sealing off leaking blood vessels and stabilizing retinal tears, ultimately preventing further vision loss.

 - Retinal hemorrhage